cyberark/pas-orchestrator/README.md

  ** *Vault and remote host passwords are entered via Prompt*

 ## Troubleshooting
-In case of a failure a Log folder with be created on the Ansible workstation with the relevant logs copied from the remote host machine.
+ In case of a failure, a Log folder with be created on the Ansible workstation with the relevant logs copied from the remote host machine.

 ## Idempotence